ebuckler/handbook/docs/03-policies/vacation-and-time-off.md

 Similarly, employees who are eligible for wage replacement benefits while on an approved leave (for example, an employee who is eligible for workers' compensation, short-term disability, or long-term disability) will not receive paid time off compensation except as provided below.

-If an employee remains absent for seven or more calendar days due to his or her own illness or injury, the employee must apply for short-term disability benefits through the state-provided plan or, if applicable, a company-provided plan, by contacting Sofia to initiate a disability claim.
+If an employee remains absent for seven or more calendar days due to his or her own illness or injury, the employee must apply for short-term disability benefits through the state-provided plan or, if applicable, a company-provided plan, by contacting HR to initiate a disability claim.
 Absences covered by short-term disability, including pregnancy-related disabilities, are not eligible for paid time off under this policy.
 If the company becomes aware that an absence may qualify for short-term disability benefits, management or the People Ops Team will direct the employee to contact Guardian to apply for short-term disability benefits.

-For information or questions concerning this policy and the use of time off during otherwise unpaid leaves of absence or short-term disability the employee should contact Sofia for assistance.
+For information or questions concerning this policy and the use of time off during otherwise unpaid leaves of absence or short-term disability the employee should contact HR for assistance.

 ## Abuse of time off